Who we lend to

 Expected annual default rate

-How do risk markets and investment products match up?
+How do risk profiles and investment products match up?

 We split investments into microloans so that no single borrower holds more than 1% of your initial investment.
 This diversification across borrowers in different risk markets reduces your risk from potential losses.
 You’ll be matched with a unique portfolio of specially selected loans designed to help you reach your target return.